nathanreyes/v-calendar/README.md

 > V-Calendar is a lightweight, dependency-free plugin for building attributed calendars in Vue.js.

 Visit http://vcalendar.netlify.com for demos and API reference.
+This plug-in is currently in beta state.

 ## Features